Face Covering and Mask Requirements

 TO ORDER: Visit e-SHOP and select the link labeled Central inventory order form for critical supplies in the e-SHOP messages section of the home page.

 c.
-Employees may provide their own face coverings, masks, or neck gaiters if they meet the following requirements:
+Employees may provide their own face coverings if they meet the following requirements:

 Fit snugly but comfortably against the side of the face